FabriFalasca/delta-MAPS/README.md

                 In the deltaMAPS folder downloadable here it is called latFile.txt

 - To run the code, you have to be in the folder src and type the following commands

       (a) javac -classpath "DistLib_0.9.1.jar:jamtio.jar" *.java
-            (b) java -Xmx4g -cp ":DistLib_0.9.1.jar:jamtio.jar" DeltaMAPSclm ../fileloc.txt ../latFile.txt 4 0.01 12 0.01
+      (b) java -Xmx4g -cp ":DistLib_0.9.1.jar:jamtio.jar" DeltaMAPSclm ../fileloc.txt ../latFile.txt k alpha maxLag netSigLevel

-  Step (a) is necessary to compile all java files (if you make a change in the files you have to recompile) Step (b) runs the code:
+  Step (a) is compile all java files (if you make a change in the files is necessary to recompile) Step (b) runs the code:

                         - java tells to the system that you're calling the java runtime environment
                         - -Xmx4g specifies the maximum memory that the system is allowed to use.
 So in this example is 4 gigabytes.